jiakuan/wise-persist/README.md

 ### How to use WisePersist?

-In your JPA projects, mark any methods which are expected to be transactional with `@Transactional` annotation.
+In your JPA projects, mark any public methods which are expected to be transactional with `@Transactional` annotation or `@NonTransactional` for non transactional methods.
+Please note that all public methods in your DAO classes must be annotated by either `@Transactional` or `@NonTransactional`, or you will get exception mentioning this.

 For example:

 ```
 /**